theme-standard/spec/readme.md

 This is a __standard__ for theming of components.
 Developers and especially publishers of components should use it to unify their theming API across all components.

 Currently a number of UI libraries are using different approaches.
-Some of them are very opinionated and bad by design, others just don't give have the desired flexibility.
+Some of them are very opinionated and bad by design, others just don't have the desired flexibility.

-We can differentiate 3 approaches:
+__We can differentiate 3 approaches:___

 1. Traditional CSS class names.
 1. Generated CSS class names.